 Peter joined the Law Group at Sheffield Hallam University in 2007.
 Prior to joining the Group, he was at Oxford Brookes University, researching religion and belief equality law.
-Peter is a founding member of the LawSync team and is particularly interested in addressing the various pedagogic and regulatory challenges to embedding the LawSync concept throughout the degree programmes in the Department of Law, Criminology and Community Justice.
+Peter is a founding member of the LawSync team and is particularly interested in addressing the various pedagogic and regulatory challenges to embedding the LawSync concept throughout the degree programmes in the Department of Law and Criminology.
 He is also LawSync’s resident ‘techie’.

 Pete joined Sheffield Hallam University in 2008, as Information Adviser for Law and Criminology.
 As a founding member of the LawSync team, Pete is interested in how students and staff can make use of information in planning and delivering innovation in legal services as well as the development of services that will enhance public access to legal information.

 As an information professional, Pete is interested in information literacy, social, political, and technical issues around access to information, and the use of technology in enhancing access.
 Since being in post, Pete has also taken on responsibility for the Sociology and Politics Subject Groups at Sheffield Hallam University.

 Pete is a Chartered Member of the Chartered Institute of Library and Information Professionals (CILIP.)

 Stephen Allen has worked as a lawyer at Clifford Chance and Olswang, specialising in corporate and tax legal work and then, in a more general capacity, as in-house counsel at Freeserve, where he was also Company Secretary, sitting on the Executive.
 Grabbing the opportunity to cross the board table, with both hands, Stephen became Managing Director of two divisions of Orange (who acquired Freeserve) both in the UK and in Portugal, responsible for profit and loss accounts (P&Ls) in excess of £200m and leading strategic thinking of all aspects of those businesses.